readytensor/rt-supervised-ml-template-basic/{{cookiecutter.repo_name}}/README.md

 └── requirements.txt
 ```

+- **`/examples`**: This directory contains all files you want to use as examples.
+Typically, these would be small data files that can be used as examples for the ML project.
 - **`/inputs`**: This directory contains all the input files for your project, including the data and schema files.
 The data is further divided into testing and training subsets.
 - **`/model/artifacts`**: This directory is used to store the model artifacts, such as trained models and their parameters.
 - **`/outputs`**: The outputs directory contains all output files, including the prediction results, logs, and hyperparameter tuning outputs.